Anjie167/FlutterFlow_List_Importer/readme.md

-# Node.js Firebase Firestore Importer
+# Flutterflow Firebase Firestore List<any> Importer

 This Node.js code allows you to import data from a CSV file into a Firestore collection using the Firebase Admin SDK.
 It's designed to be open source and reusable, allowing other users to integrate this functionality into their projects easily.